-7. Safe recruitment of staff, students and volunteers
+6. Safer recruitment of staff, students and volunteers

-The application of rigorous procedures for the recruitment of any staff, students and volunteers who come into contact with children, both directly and indirectly, can reduce the likelihood of allegations of abuse being made that are founded.
+The application of rigorous procedures for the recruitment of all workers who come into contact with children, both directly and indirectly, can reduce the likelihood of allegations of abuse being made that are founded.
 As an absolute minimum, Community Church has put the following standards in place:

-- All prospective staff, students and volunteers will complete an application form which asks for details of their previous employment and for the names of two referees (for prospective worker from within the congregation, one referee must be from outside the church congregation).
-See appendix 4 - Where appropriate, prospective staff, students and volunteers will have a new DBS check before they start-anyone who refuses to do so will not be accepted to undertake the role they've applied; - All prospective staff, students and volunteers will be interviewed to establish previous experience of working in an environment where there is contact with children and perceptions of acceptable behaviour; - Nobody will commence work before references have been received and where needed, the DBS process completed with a disclosure certificate received.
-Referees will be reminded that references should not misrepresent the candidate or omit to say things that might be relevant to their employment; - All appointments to work with children will be subject to an agreed probationary period; - New members of staff will work to an agreed job description, clearly outlining the responsibilities of the role; - These guidelines will be available to everyone and discussed as part of the induction process.
+- All workers must complete all stages of the Safer Recruitment process prior to starting as a team member. - Application form - DBS check - Interview / discussion (dependant on role) - Read and 'sign' the policy - read and sign the code of conduct - receive at least two appropriate references - receive CC training or induction - All prospective workers will complete an application form which asks for details of their previous employment and for the names of two referees (for prospective workers from within the congregation, one referee must be from outside the church congregation and be from a recognisable source such as a business or church email address).
+See appendix 4 - Prospective workers will be required to have a recent DBS check (dated within the last 3 years); - anyone who refuses to have a DBS check when requested will not be accepted to undertake the role they've applied; - Workers who have been recruited into paid roles or roles with significant responsibility will be required to have a new DBS check by Community Church prior to commencing their role. - All prospective staff and workers with significant responsibility will be interviewed to establish previous experience of working in an environment where there is contact with children and perceptions of acceptable behaviour; - Workers will not commence work before all relevant aspects of the safe recruitment procedure have been completed.
+Referees will be reminded that references should not misrepresent the prospective worker or omit to say things that might be relevant to their role;

+- All appointments to work with children will be subject to an agreed probationary period; - New workers will work to an agreed role description, clearly outlining the responsibilities of the role; - These guidelines will be available to everyone and discussed as part of the induction process.